The Kamala Harris coconut tree meme, explained as best we can

 🥥 🌴 🇺🇸— Jared Polis (@jaredpolis) July 21, 2024

+Not long after Biden announced on Sunday he was dropping out of the race, Colorado Gov. Jared Polis tweeted out just three emojis: a coconut, a palm tree and an American flag.
+EMILYs LIST, the PAC focused on electing Democratic women, explicitly endorsed Harris in a tweet and, in a more subtle show of support, also added the tree and the coconut to its username.
+And Democratic Sen. Brian Schatz of Hawaii posted a picture of himself climbing up a coconut tree, adding, "Madam Vice President, we are ready to help."

-So how did the coconut tree emerge as the emblem of Harris's most devoted, or at least most-online followers?
+So how did the coconut tree emerge as the emblem of Harris' most devoted, or at least most-online followers?
 It's a story more than a year in the making.

 Why are we even talking about coconut trees?